Exact orbifold fillings of contact manifolds: Restrictions of singularities

 \begin{proof}[Proof of \Cref{thm:order_Brieskorn}] By the proof of \cite[Theorem A]{dilation} and \cite[Remark 5.8]{dilation}, in the case of the Milnor fiber $W_{k,n}$ of $x_0^k+\ldots+x_n^k=0$, we have the following: \begin{itemize} \item the image of $\eta_{S^1}$ contains $k!$ if $k\le n$; \item the image of $\eta_{S^1}$ contains $(k-1)!$ if either $k<\frac{n+1}{2}$ or $k=\frac{n+1}{2}$ and $k$ is not divided by a non-trivial square. \end{itemize} We then need to show that such phenomenon persists on any exact orbifold fillings when $k<n$.

-First note that the class $x\in SH^*_{+,S^1}(W_{k,n};\ZZ)$ contributing to the non-trivial image of $\eta_{S^1}$ is from the orbit of the minimal period in the Boothby-Wang form.
-In particular, there is no action-room for the differential of $x$ to depend on fillings/augmentations by neck-stretching, hence $x$ is closed in $SH^*_{+,S^1}(W;\ZZ)$ for any exact orbifold filling $W$.
+First note that, arguing as in the proof of \cite[Theorem A]{ADC}, one can see that the class $x\in SH^*_{+,S^1}(W_{k,n};\ZZ)$ contributing to the non-trivial image of $\eta_{S^1}$ is from the orbit with minimal period in the Boothby-Wang form.
+In particular, a neck-stretching argument shows that there is no action-room for the differential of $x$ to depend on fillings/augmentations, hence $x$ is closed in $SH^*_{+,S^1}(W;\ZZ)$ for any exact orbifold filling $W$.

 Next, we need to show that $\eta_{S^1}(x)$ is independent of fillings.
 This is only true when $k<n$.
-More precisely, when we apply neck-stretching to compute $\eta_{S^1}(x)$ as in \cite{ADC,dilation}, by action reasons, the only possible configuration not completely contained in the symplectization is a curve with one negative puncture.
+More precisely, when we apply neck-stretching to compute $\eta_{S^1}(x)$ as in \cite{dilation,ADC}, by action reasons, the only possible configuration not completely contained in the symplectization is a curve with one negative puncture.
 But then the dimension is negative, because when $k<n$ the SFT grading of any orbit is positive.
 (This is not the case for $k=n$, as the minimal Reeb orbit, after perturbing the Boothby-Wang form, has SFT grading $0$ and $\eta_{S^1}(x)$ may depend on fillings/augmentations in general.) \end{proof}

 \begin{proof}[Proof of \Cref{cor:order_dilation}] By the proof \Cref{thm:order_Brieskorn}, for the Milnor fiber $T^*S^3$ of $x_0^2+x_1^2+x_2^2+x_3^2=0$ one can find a class $x\in SH^*_{+,S^1}(T^*S^3;\ZZ)$ that is represented by Reeb orbits perturbed from the minimal period orbits of the Boothby-Wang form and such that $\eta_{S^1}(x)=1$.
 Moreover, the SFT grading of orbits with smaller period is positive.
 The first property guarantees that $x$ is closed in $SH^*_{+,S^1}(W;\ZZ)$ for any exact orbifold filling $W$ of $ST^*S^3$, while the second property guarantees that $\eta_{S^1}(x)=1$ for any exact orbifold filling.
-It is clear that both conditions are preserved for some contact form on the product and Lefschetz fibration; we point out that the hypothesis on the vanishing of first Chern class in the statement of \Cref{cor:order_dilation} is used to maintain the effectiveness of the dimension count in the neck-stretching, by using the SFT grading to prove that $\eta_{S^1}(x)=1$ for any filling/augmentation.
+It is clear that both conditions are preserved for the product and Lefschetz fibration, see \cite[Lemma 7.2]{MR2929070} for example.
+We point out that the hypothesis on the vanishing of first Chern class in the statement of \Cref{cor:order_dilation} is used to maintain the effectiveness of the dimension count in the neck-stretching, by using the SFT grading to prove that $\eta_{S^1}(x)=1$ for any filling/augmentation.
 Then the claim follows from \Cref{prop:restriction}. \end{proof}